-We think of death as the sum and substance of human existence: after all, no one gets out of this life alive, we say; not to mention all of the small deaths we face: illness and loss, even betrayal sometimes.
+We think of death as the sum and substance of human existence.

+After all, no one gets out of this life alive, right?

+Not to mention all of the small deaths we face.

+Illness and loss.

+Even betrayal sometimes.

 But maybe, just maybe, "if God can raise someone from the dead in the middle of human history, that very fact reveals that death ... is not inevitable."
 J. Alison, The Joy of Being Wrong, 118.

-Maybe what Mark is getting at is that the resurrection changes the very nature of who we are: once we were doomed to death; but God, in whom there is no death, makes us children - and gives us God's life ... a life in which death not only does not, but cannot exist.
+Maybe what Mark is getting at is that the resurrection changes the very nature of who we are.

+Once we were doomed to death.

+But God, in whom there is no death, adopts us, as children.

+And gives us God's life.

+A life in which death not only does not, but cannot exist.

-"That God not only forgives what we've done, but that God shapes her forgiveness in such a way that it reaches into the very essence of who we are, changing us from creatures who are defined by death - into people over whom death has lost its power.
+"That God not only forgives what we've done, but that God shapes her forgiveness in such a way that it reaches into the very essence of who we are.

+Changing us from creatures who are defined by death - into people over whom death has lost its power.
 Id., paraphrased.

-Which doesn't mean life suddenly becomes a bed of roses, or that faith somehow gives us a free pass on suffering.
+Which doesn't mean life suddenly becomes a bed of roses.

+Or that faith somehow gives us a free pass on suffering.

+The cross remains!

-The cross remains, but the question becomes:
+But the question becomes:

-What if the resurrection is NOT a marvelous escape from the world's pain and suffering; what if the resurrection instead takes us directly INTO the world's pain and suffering?
+What if the resurrection is NOT a marvelous escape from the world's pain and suffering?

+What if the resurrection instead takes us directly INTO the world's pain and suffering?